kesslermaximilian/loopia-dynamic-dns/README.md

 ### Configuration

-The script will be looking for the file config.yml for its' settings.
+The script will be looking for the file config.yml for its' settings if no other filepath was specified.

 Copy or rename the sample-config.yml to config.yml and update with your own settings.